 1. The Chevron Moustache

-The closest to a naturally grown-out shape, the chevron moustache is a deceptively tricky style to pull off unless your name is Tom Selleck or Ron Swanson.
-(We simply love Ron Swanson’s moustache .
-It’s truly flawless.)
+The closest to a naturally grown-out shape, the chevron moustache style is a deceptively tricky style to pull off unless your name is Tom Selleck or Ron Swanson/Nick Offerman.
+(We simply love Ron Swanson’s moustache; it’s truly flawless.)
 It can balance out big facial features and conveys a certain old-school, ‘eighties dad’, anti-fashion power, but you need a decent thickness of hair and growth on your upper lip to avoid looking like a schoolboy who’s trying to buy a pint.

 It works best as part of a generally macho look, so try and put some gym-bulk on before growing this, and perhaps pair it with a heavy, unreconstructed scent for maximum alpha-male impact.